 The Demystifying the Gender Pay Gap study looked at more than 534.000 salary statements shared by employees on Glassdoor.

 The study is based on salary data from full-time employees to 11.
 November 2015 (USA) and 24 respectively.
 November 2015 (Germany, UK, France, Australia) on Glassdoor.

 Gender pay gap in Germany at 5,5 percent

 The data used in the study include specific information on the employee, such as the job title or the specific employer.
 Through this additional information, salaries were compared more closely and a precise gender pay gap could be identified.
 The uncleaned and the adjusted wage gap between men and women was determined.

 According to glassdoor data, the unadjusted content gap is 22,5 percent - on the actual salary, this means that women earn an average of 78 cents for every euro that men earn.
 Even after considering all relevant factors and the statistical adjustment, the gap is still at 5,5 percent.
 For comparison: in France the adjusted gender pay gap is 6,3 percent, in Austria it is 3,9 percent, while the US with 5,4 percent is just under Germany.
 For Great Britain the same salary scale was calculated as for the Federal Republic.

-That too Federal Statistical Office is similar to 21 percent (unadjusted) or 7 percent (adjusted), but the government assumes that the actual wage gap would be lower under consideration of additional and non-available factors of influence .
-A part of the wage gap can be attributed to the fact that men typically work in other sectors and thus simply occupy better paid positions or have more professional experience than women.
+The Federal Statistical Office also comes to similar results with 21 percent (unadjusted) and 7 percent (adjusted) - however, the authority assumes that the actual wage gap would have been lower considering other and unavailable influencing factors .
+Part of the wage gap can be attributed to the fact that men "typically" work in other industries and thus simply fill better paid positions or have more work experience than women.